pythontz/airspace-jekyll/_posts/event/2017-06-12-pythoncive.md

 Before coming to an event, it is essential you install the prerequiste software and test it out and make sure it is working on your computer.

 Luckily all the software required has already been prepackaged in a bundle called [Anaconda](https://www.continuum.io/).
-You can download the various versions of the software for your laptop OS and architecture from the [Anaconda website](https://www.continuum.io/downloads)
+You can download the various versions of the software for your laptop OS and architecture from the [Anaconda website](https://www.continuum.io/downloads).
+For installation instruction follow this [link](https://pythontz.github.io/blog/2016/05/20/python.html)

 ### Event Schedule
 <script type="text/javascript" src="https://shdlr.com/embed/lib.js"></script><div id="shdlr-integrate" data-conftype="grid_inline" data-confid="2054"  data-halls="" ></div>